sqlancer/sqlancer/README.md

 # Continuous Integration and Test Suite

 To improve and maintain SQLancer's code quality, we use several tools:
+* The [Eclipse code formatter](https://code.revelc.net/formatter-maven-plugin/), to ensure a consistent formatting (Run `mvn formatter:format` to format all files).
-* [Checkstyle](https://checkstyle.sourceforge.io/) to enforce a consistent coding standard.
+* [Checkstyle](https://checkstyle.sourceforge.io/), to enforce a consistent coding standard.
 * [PMD](https://pmd.github.io/), which finds programming flaws using static analysis.
 * [SpotBugs](https://spotbugs.github.io/), which also uses static analysis to find bugs and programming flaws.